 - Everyday scenes from daily life in the small township of Ntaria are often featured.

 - The figures on the pot lids often embody something significant to the maker, of historical significance, and/or iconic in nature.

-- In recent years there have be nostalgic themes related to the earlier Mission days and aspects of their contact history.
+- In recent years there have be nostalgic themes related to the earlier Mission days and aspects of Country, culture and history.

 - Nicholls, Christine.
 Mission Accomplished: The Hermannsburg Potters Australian and New Zealand Journal of Art; Canberra Vol. 13, Iss.
 1, 2013: 126-145,191.